-It readily apparent that speciesism is cut from the same cloth as other forms of oppression.
+It’s readily apparent that speciesism is cut from the same cloth as other sorts of rights violations.
 How does racism, sexism, classism, and so forth relate to speciesism?
 All of these “isms” violate an individual’s liberties on grounds that are fundamentally arbitrary.
-The only distinction between speciesism and the others is that it justifies the oppression of animals rather than humans.
+The only thing that sets speciesism apart from the others is that it offers an excuse to exploit certain types of animals rather than certain groups of people.

 Maybe there’s something to the idea of looking at a pig or chicken and deciding, “It may not be much of a life, but it’s all they’ve got—and it isn’t ours to take.”

 Utilitarianism seeks to evaluate every situation in order to maximize joy for all parties.
 For instance, it is far better for ten people to each receive one sandwich, than for one person to get all ten sandwiches.
-Sure, that one guy at the top might be happier receiving ten sandwiches instead of one.
+Sure, that one person at the top might be happier receiving ten sandwiches instead of one.
 But there’s no denying that maximizing total joy demands everybody gets a sandwich.
-Utilitarianism is based on the idea that morality accompanies the maximization of joy and the minimization of suffering.
+Utilitarianism is based on the idea that morality is expressed by maximizing total joy and minimizing total suffering suffering.

 Much like we’ve just seen with our sandwich example, our use of animals carries a strong utilitarian component.
 We can acknowledge, for instance, that putting pepperoni on pizza tastes good.
 There is consequently some added joy that comes with being able to order your pizza with pepperoni.
-But from a utilitarian point of view, it’s unethical to value this added joy without simultaneously considering how the pig suffered to produce that pepperoni.
+But from a utilitarian point of view, it’s unethical to value this added joy without weighing it against how the pig suffered to produce this pepperoni.

 Utilitarian thinking applies not just to food, but to every animal product from cosmetics to fur to leather.
 Nobody would pretend it’s possible to calculate joy vs. suffering with the precision of crunching numbers on a spreadsheet.
 But even so, utilitarianism probably offers the most helpful framework available for evaluating the ethics of animal use.